What is Performance Planning?

 - Performance planning helps in maximum utilization of resources and it is important to make clear in the role and responsibilities of employees.

 The barriers to performance planning can be categorized into two types which are as follows:

-Organizational Barriers: Most of the traditional organizations are not in favour of performance planning.
-According to this concept, the organizations spending time on performance planning is just the wastage of time.
+Most of the traditional organizations are not in favour of performance planning.
+According to this concept, the organizations spending time on performance planning is just a wastage of time.
 These organizations believe that they have a strong implementation strategy and due to this only, it becomes the barrier.

 For example, The Indian companies tend to spend 30% time on planning and remaining 70% on implementation whereas the MNCs usually spend 70% time on performance planning and the remaining 30% time on strategy implementation.

 The lack of commitment in the organization’s employees or management is another important barrier to performance planning.
 Sometimes managers or employees or both show less commitment towards the achievement of organizational goals and the reasons could be personal, organizational, competitive or any other HR factor.

 For example, Organizational politics, workplace bullying or high conflict causes employees to show less interest in their job responsibilities.

 There are many advantages to both supervisors and employees in having an effective performance planning and review process and the process should identify clearly what is expected of the employee, which in turn provides the opportunity to recognize good performance and identify areas that need corrective action or added training.
 Four areas that must be identified in a performance plan are:

 - Job responsibility: What has to be done?

 - Performance measure: How will this be checked or measured?